Part 2: When Helping Hurts

 May 20, 2025

 But what happens when helping... doesn’t help?
+That's a question I never expected to ask.

-I remember one conversation with my husband, who I love with all my heart, that broke me open in a way I didn’t see coming.
-We had just started our own business, and I was still working full-time as a nurse, carrying a lot of the financial load while he focused on growing the business.
+But when I found myself helping.....and hurting, I didn’t know what to do with that.
+I remember one conversation that broke me open in a way I didn’t see coming.
+My husband and I had just started our own business, and I was still working full-time as a nurse, carrying a lot of the financial load while he focused on growing the business.
 It was hard, but I believed in the dream and wanted to be supportive.
-So in my “helper” mindset, I did what I knew: I tried to anticipate needs, handle behind-the-scenes stuff, keep things together at home, and do a million small things I thought would ease his burden.
+So in my “helper” mindset, I did what came natural....anticipated needs, handled behind-the-scenes stuff, kept things tidy at home, and a million other little things I thought would ease his burden.

-“You’re not really being a good business partner right now.
-You’re not doing anything to help me grow the business.”
+Then one day, he said, “You are not a very good business partner.
+You’re not doing anything to help grow the business.”

 I wish I could tell you I stayed calm, but I didn’t.
-I got defensive and started listing all the things I had done for him—things I thought he should appreciate.
+I got defensive and started listing all the things I had done for him......things I thought he should appreciate.

 Now, if you know my husband, you know that back then, he wasn’t one for sugarcoating.
 He was all about facts.
 And the “facts,” according to him that day, were that there were specific things he had told me would be helpful to him if I would do them.
 But I hadn't done them.
 I chose to do all the other things I thought needed done.
 And all those things, though maybe thoughtful, weren’t helpful to the business.

 “I don’t need you to do those things,” he said.
-“I need you to help me to do the things that actually help grow this business.”
+“I need you to help me do the things that actually help grow this business.”

 I felt so small and so confused.

-I didn't know how to do the things that would actually be helpful so instead, I chose to give all I had in the ways I knew, and that wasn’t helping.
-It wasn’t even needed, and, at that moment, it felt like I was invisible to him.
-I didn’t just feel unappreciated—I felt unnecessary.
+I didn't know how to do the things that would actually be helpful so instead, I chose to give all I had in the ways I knew, but that wasn’t helping.
+It wasn’t even needed.
+At that moment, it felt like I was invisible to him.
+I didn’t just feel unappreciated....I felt unnecessary.

 I couldn’t stop the thought from creeping in:

-“If I’m not helpful... do I even matter?”
+“If I’m not helpful....do I even matter?”

-The thing that made me me—that helper identity I had clung to all my life, suddenly felt useless.
+The thing that made me me, that helper identity I had clung to all my life, suddenly felt useless.
 I didn’t know how to be a business owner.
 I knew how to take care of really sick kids.
-I knew how to pray for people in crisis.
+I knew how to pray for people in a crisis.
 I knew how to bring meals and offer support.
 But this?
 This I didn’t know.
 And for the first time, I wondered if I could ever become what he truly needed.

 It was a difficult time, one of the hardest for me, personally.